ohhoyt/ohhoyt.github.io/about.md

 study, recruiting 18+ patients for the study.
 I was the secondary then lead cooordinator for the [Severe Asthma Research Program 4 (SARP4)](http://www.severeasthma.org/), completing recruitment for the longitudinal study.
 I also had the opportunity to present original research at CHEST 2023 using data from the SARP3 study.

-Through clinical research, I learned that I love working with patients and teaching them more about their conditions and medications.
+Through clinical research, I learned that I loved working with patients and teaching them more about their conditions and medications.
-After working with research participants and shadowing physician assistants, I have decided to pursue a career as a physician assistant.
-I am now finishing my final prerequisite science classes to improve my background knowledge in healthcare.
-I chose this professional path because I thrive in a problem solving and systems-based learning environment, and I am confident I will excel in the mid- level provider model.
-I am excited about the opportunities and challenges that lie ahead in my journey to becoming a physician assistant and I am committed to making a positive impact on the lives of patients.
+After working with research participants and shadowing Physician Assistants, I decided to pursue a career as a Physician Assistant (PA).
+I finished my final prerequisite science classes at Massachusetts
+College of Pharmacy and Health Sciences to improve my background knowledge in healthcare.
+I chose this professional path because I thrive in a problem solving and systems-based learning environment.
+I am excited about the opportunities and challenges that lie ahead in my journey to becoming a Physician Assistant and I am committed to making a positive impact on the lives of patients.